 In the early 1990s, a former tech industry executive in the US was casting about for a new venture.
 He knew little about the beer business, except that he liked beer, especially beers from the UK.
 So, he thought, "why not?"
 He researched the business, and, with his wife, founded an artisinal-beer import company.

 Soon thereafter, the duo met the charismatic Bruce Williams.
 They were quickly convinced to import Williams' "Historic Beers of Scotland."
 A substantial segment of the brewery's growth would be derived from those US sales, and the import business would grow as well, exponentially, and include a distribution arm in the state of Maryland.
 Just this past April, Patrick and Sherri Casey sold their company, Legends, Ltd., and retired.

-But I digress.
-Drinking the Williams' porter, I reminisced on how an earlier, homebrewed porter had played a role in my professional 'craft' brewing career.
+Drinking the Williams' porter, I thought back to how a homebrewed porter had played a role in my professional 'craft' brewing career.

 The recipe was not complex —especially as contrasted with today's so-called 'extreme' beers of high alcoholic strength and exotic procedures— but, at 5.5% alcohol by volume, the porter was flavorful enough to garner a silver medal.

 That simple success got me hooked.